kcoopermiller/rust-openai/RUN.md

 2. In `.env`, add your api key:
    `API_KEY=[your api key]`

-Now use the command `cargo run --example examples` to generate a completions endpoint
+Now use the command `cargo run --example example` to generate a completions endpoint